-When the assembler directive command ".ID" or ".PROTECT" is specified, this option is invalid.
+When assembler directive command ".ID", ".OFSREG" or ".PROTECT" is described, this option isn't processed.

-- Always specify this command option in small letters. - "-protect1" option cannot be specified at the same time as this option. - Specify this option either in the form of "-protectx (protect code)". - Put at least one space between this option and the data. - Be sure to give an address in hexadecimal. - The range of 0 to FFH can be written in the operand.
+- Always specify this command option in small letters. - "-protect1" option cannot be specified at the same time as this option. - "-ofsregx" option cannot be specified at the same time as this option. - Specify this option either in the form of "-protectx (protect code). - Put at least one space between this option and the data. - Be sure to give an address in hexadecimal. - The range of 0 to FFH can be written in the operand. - Precaution